LLNL/shroud/docs/reference.rst

     It must not be the same as any of the routines arguments.
     It defaults to *SHT_rv*  (Shroud temporary return value).

-F_result_ptr
-    The name of a variable in the Fortran wrapper which holds the result of the C wrapper for functions which return a class instance.
-    It will be type ``type(C_PTR)``.

-..
-XXX -  useful in wrappers to check for NULL pointers which may indicate error

-F_result_capsule
-    The name of the additional argument in the interface for functions which return a class instance.
-    It will be type *F_capsule_data_type*.

 F_string_result_as_arg
     The name of the output argument.
     Function which return a ``char *`` will instead be converted to a